belal-bh/namkora-restaurant/README.md

 ## Developer Instractions

+- CLone this repository
-First goto root directory of this repository.
-Then use `terminal/command prompt`.
+- Go to root directory of this repository
+- Then open your `terminal/command prompt`
+- Install packages using `npm install` command

+Then...

 To run the development server: